IBM/codellm-devkit/docs/blog/blog.md

 ### Introduction
 Introduction:

-As our team at IBM Research started to build a solution for application modernization based on Code Large Language Model (CodeLLM), we were faced with the abundance of multiple static analysis tooling to use coupled with core CodeLLM capabilities.
-These static analysis tools, such as [Tree-sitter](https://tree-sitter.github.io/tree-sitter/), [WALA](https://github.com/wala/WALA), etc., each range in their support for different programming language and its coverage of programming language features.
-Developers require a deep understanding of program analysis tooling and what they offer for each programming language, to create meaningful context/prompt augmentations when developing CodeLLM solutions.
-This in turn becomes a tedious task, and often requires multiple lines of code to be written to support various CodeLLM enabled tasks such as, generating unit tests, summarizing code, etc.  As a result, we have developed CodeLLM Development Kit (CLDK), which abstracts the interaction with the static analysis tools and enables seamless integration with CodeLLMs.
+As our team at IBM Research started to build a solution for application modernization based on Large Language Models for code (CodeLLMs), we were faced with the choice of different static-analysis tooling to use coupled with core code LLM capabilities.
+These static-analysis tools, such as [Tree-sitter](https://tree-sitter.github.io/tree-sitter/), [WALA](https://github.com/wala/WALA), etc., each vary in their support for different programming languages, programming-language features, and types of program analyses.
+Developers require a deep understanding of such tools and what they offer for each programming language, to create meaningful context/prompt augmentations when developing CodeLLM solutions.
+This, in turn, becomes a tedious task that often requires considerable amount of code to be written to support various CodeLLM use cases, such as test generation, code summarization, code translation, etc.  To address this problem, we have developed CodeLLM Development Kit (CLDK), which abstracts the interaction with the static-analysis tools and enables seamless integration with CodeLLMs.
 ![image](cldk-logo.png)

-CLDK finds its use in different aspects of CodeLLM lifecycle.
-It can help augment and enable generation of instruct datasets to enhance the existing models, it can be used to build new code models by creating finetuning datasets, build more code-related LLM assisted solutions, support evaluation of the models, and last but not least simplify development of enterprise use cases.
+CLDK finds its use in different phases of the CodeLLM lifecycle.
+It can help augment and enable generation of instruct datasets to enhance existing models.
+It can be used to build new code models by creating finetuning datasets, build code-related LLM-assisted solutions, support evaluation of models, and last, but not least, simplify the development of enterprise use cases.

-At IBM Research, we utilized CLDK for various enterprise use cases, including code explanation generation and test generation, as part of our efforts with [watsonx Code Assistant for Enterprise Java Applications](https://www.ibm.com/products/watsonx-code-assistant-for-enterprise-java-applications).
+At IBM Research, we use CLDK for various enterprise use cases, including code explanation and test generation, as part of our efforts with [watsonx Code Assistant for Enterprise Java Applications](https://www.ibm.com/products/watsonx-code-assistant-for-enterprise-java-applications).
 We observed a significant boost in both productivity and creativity through the use of this tool.
-Our experience showed that CLDK offers several key benefits: (a) it abstracts the complex details of various program analysis engines, such as WALA, which runs on Java and typically requires significant expertise to generate code analysis, and Tree-sitter, which relies on query-based language processing and requires proper post-processing for extracting relevant information; (b) it facilitates the creation of [Pydantic](https://docs.pydantic.dev/latest/concepts/models/) models for code analysis (example, [Java code analysis model](https://github.com/IBM/codellm-devkit/blob/main/cldk/models/java/models.py)) ; (c) it enables support for multiple program analysis backends, including WALA and Tree-sitter; (d) it supports multiple programming languages—currently Java and Python, with plans to release support for additional languages soon; and (e) it offers different levels of analysis, allowing for more efficient workflows by enabling users to bypass more intensive analyses, such as call graph, program dependency graph, system dependency graph-based analysis, when a symbol table analysis suffices, which is especially valuable for enterprise-grade projects.
+Our experience showed that CLDK offers several key benefits: (1) it abstracts the complex details of various program analysis engines, such as WALA, which runs on Java and typically requires significant expertise to generate code-analysis results, and Tree-sitter, which relies on query-based language processing and requires proper post-processing for extracting relevant information; (2) it facilitates the creation of [Pydantic](https://docs.pydantic.dev/latest/concepts/models/) models for code analysis (example, [Java code analysis model](https://github.com/IBM/codellm-devkit/blob/main/cldk/models/java/models.py)); (3) it enables support for multiple program-analysis backends, including WALA and Tree-sitter; (4) it supports multiple programming languages (currently, Java and Python, with plans to support additional languages soon); and (5) it offers different levels of analysis, allowing for more efficient workflows by enabling users to bypass more intensive analyses, such as those based on call graphs, program dependency graphs, system dependency graphs, when a symbol-table-based analysis suffices, which is especially valuable for enterprise-grade projects.

 How to use CLDK in practice: